Statesboro, GA • Bulloch County

 How much does a gravel driveway cost?

-In Bulloch County, Georgia, gravel driveway installation typically costs between $8 and $18 per linear foot for a standard residential driveway.
+In Bulloch County, Georgia, gravel driveway Statesboro, GA service, gravel driveway installation typically costs between $8 to $18 per linear foot for a standard residential driveway.
 Full installations for rural driveways commonly range from $2,000 to $8,000 or more depending on driveway length, base condition, and gravel type — southeast Georgia driveways often run 300 to 800 feet, so always frame estimates in total-length terms rather than per-square-foot.

 How deep should a gravel driveway be?

-In Bulloch County, Georgia, a properly built gravel driveway should have a compacted base layer of crusher run 4 to 6 inches deep, with a 2 to 3 inch surface layer of #57 stone or similar on top.
+In Bulloch County, Georgia, gravel driveway Statesboro, GA service, a properly built gravel driveway should have a compacted base layer of crusher run 4 to 6 inches deep, with a 2 to 3 inch surface layer of #57 stone or similar on top.
 Sandy loam soil common in southeast Georgia drains better than red clay, but proper depth and compaction still prevent soft spots and rutting under vehicle traffic.

 What is the best gravel for a driveway?

-In Bulloch County, Georgia, crusher run is the best material for a driveway base because its mix of crushed stone and stone dust compacts tightly and locks into place.
+In Bulloch County, Georgia, gravel driveway Statesboro, GA service, crusher run is the best material for a driveway base because its mix of crushed stone and stone dust compacts tightly and locks into place.
 For the surface layer, #57 crushed stone provides good drainage and a clean, firm ride.
 Pea gravel is sometimes used for decorative driveways but migrates under traffic and is not recommended for high-use rural driveways in southeast Georgia.

 How do you fix potholes in a gravel driveway?

-In Bulloch County, Georgia, fixing potholes in a gravel driveway requires removing soft or saturated base material, compacting the subbase, and refilling with properly graded crusher run before adding surface gravel on top.
+In Bulloch County, Georgia, gravel driveway Statesboro, GA service, fixing potholes in a gravel driveway requires removing soft or saturated base material, compacting the subbase, and refilling with properly graded crusher run before adding surface gravel on top.
 Simply dumping loose gravel into a pothole without addressing the base will result in the pothole returning after the next heavy rain — southeast Georgia's storm patterns make base repair essential, not optional.

 Is a gravel driveway cheaper than concrete?

-In Bulloch County, Georgia, a gravel driveway is significantly cheaper than concrete — typically 60 to 80 percent less expensive per linear foot.
+In Bulloch County, Georgia, gravel driveway Statesboro, GA service, a gravel driveway is significantly cheaper than concrete — typically 60 to 80 percent less expensive per linear foot.
 A 300-foot gravel driveway that costs $3,000 to $5,000 installed would cost $15,000 to $25,000 or more in concrete.
 For long rural driveways common in southeast Georgia, gravel is almost always the practical and cost-effective choice.

 How do you stop gravel driveway erosion?

-In Bulloch County, Georgia, stopping gravel driveway erosion requires proper crown grading so water sheds off the center of the driveway to the sides rather than channeling down the middle.
+In Bulloch County, Georgia, gravel driveway Statesboro, GA service, stopping gravel driveway erosion requires proper crown grading so water sheds off the center of the driveway to the sides rather than channeling down the middle.
 Drainage swales alongside the driveway carry runoff away from the surface.
 Southeast Georgia's heavy summer storms can move a significant amount of loose gravel in a single event — crown grading and proper slope are the primary defenses.

 Statesboro Gravel installs and repairs gravel driveways throughout Bulloch County, Georgia, serving Statesboro, Brooklet, Register, Portal, Nevils, and surrounding rural communities.
 We handle new driveway installations from scratch as well as pothole repair, regrading, gravel delivery and spreading, and full driveway restoration for existing driveways.